idoufkirkamal/volmaghreb/README.md

 # VolMaghreb Flight Reservation System

-A comprehensive flight reservation system built with Spring Boot and modern web technologies, designed for managing flight bookings and airline operations.
+VolMaghreb is a reliable and user-friendly flight reservation platform built with Spring Boot and modern web technologies.
+It features a clean, modern design and enables efficient management of flight bookings and airline operations for both customers and administrators.

 ## 🚀 Features